itmo-infocom/UNIX-Linux-online-course/texts/week04/015_some_utils.md

 ```
 $ finger
 ```
 At this point, it can be understood that a particular user is still sitting at his workplace or has left for coffee.
 Moreover, we can see the user's status on other computers.
-But in this case, you must understand that this is a client-server application.
-You must have a server part on the computer that you requested, and you need the appropriate privileges for that.
+But as a client-server application, it needs a server side on the computer you requested and the ability to connect to it.

 If you find the required user in the list of computer users, you can send him a message manually or from the program using the `write` command:
 ```